PhilemonPhilippin/PhilemonPhilippin/README.md

 My name is Philémon, I discovered programming in 2017 but started to learn it more seriously from end of 2021.

-I just finished a bootcamp in .Net Web development, and I am currently looking for a job or an internship.
+I am currently working as .NET Developer & Programer for Contraste Digital, in Belgium.

 If you want to see my biggest project, you can look at my Bugtracker repositories.
 This project is made of two parts : the API part and the Web Assembly part :